Information for candidates

-Who is Qualified to Run?
+Who is eligible to run?

 You do not have to be a resident of or own property in the City of Kamloops to run for Council or the School Board, however, you must meet the following criteria (Section 66 of the Local Government Act or Section 32 of the School Act):

-- Canadian citizen (landed immigrants who are not yet Canadian citizens are not qualified);
+- Canadian citizen (landed immigrants who are not yet Canadian citizens are not qualified)

-Information for Electoral Organizations
+Information for electoral organizations

 Electoral organizations are formed to promote a candidate, slate of candidates or a point of view in a local election by endorsing candidates on the ballot and advertising for or in conjunction with candidates.
 Generally elector organizations promote a slate of candidates or otherwise undertake election campaigns to elect candidates.